WyattCast44/laravel-schema/readme.md

 Once you have published the config file you can customize:

 - Whether or not to automatically generate schema files when migrations are ran
 - where the files will be generated, the default location is in `database\schemas`
 - the file extension, the default is `.schema.json`
 - you add any tables you would like to ignore

 ## Why

-Have you ever needed to know what fields a certain table contains... so you open up the create migration for that table?
-The problem is the more migrations you have the better chance that the schema for that table has changed.
+This package helps you quickly and easily determine what field all your database tables have and the datatype for those fields.

-You are left with two options, go through every migration file (🤮), or open up a database GUI (🙄).
+As a project grows generally the number of migrations does as well, this can make it hard to determine by looking in one place what the final structure of a table is.
+You could open a database GUI and look there, but I wanted an easier way without leaving my code editor.

-I wanted a quick way to see the current table columns and data-types in my code editor, this is how this package was born.
-I hope you might find it useful as well :)
+I hope you find this package useful in your workflow, I know I use it daily in mine :)

 ## Change log